adedomin/csc341-project/gym.md

                                    A free weight or a weightlifting
                                    component

-value       DECIMAL     n/a        A number describing its current
+value       DECIMAL(2)  n/a        A number describing its current
                                    estimated value to the business.

-since       DATE        n/a        A date describing when the gear
+since       Date        n/a        A date describing when the gear
                                    was added to the gym.
 ----------- ----------- ---------- -----------------------------------

-: Gym Equipment.
+: Gym Equipment

 ### 2.2.1.
 Weightlifting Equipment